Emma Bowd

 Shoes!
 I’m a living, breathing example of my Number #1 Rule of Writing: Always write about what you LOVE!

-I also very much enjoy combining my background in Occupational Therapy and Science (biochemistry and psychology) with my love for language (especially rhyme), family life, STEM, travel and contemporary culture to write fun, feel-good adventures which showcase traditional themes for modern audiences.
+I also very much enjoy combining my background in Occupational Therapy and Science (biochemistry and psychology) with my love for language (especially rhyme), family life, STEM, travel and contemporary culture to write fun, feel-good adventures that capture the joy of childhood.

 What have been the highlights of your career?